Ryutera/my-shop/README.md

 NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY=
 STRIPE_SECRET_KEY=
 STRIPE_WEBHOOK_SECRET=
 ```
 ## 🔍 Overview

 This app provides all the essential features of a modern e-commerce site, including user authentication, product browsing, wishlist registration, cart management, and secure checkout.
 Payments are handled via Stripe, and purchase data is automatically saved through Webhook integration with Supabase.

 > 📌 **Note:** The current version uses demo product data and Stripe is operating in test mode.
-> 🛍️ I plan to add real product listings and switch to live payment mode in the near future.
+> 🛍️ We plan to add real product listings and switch to live payment mode in the near future.
-Use Control + Shift + m to toggle the tab key moving focus.
-Alternatively, use esc then tab to move to the next interactive element on the page.
-選択されていません
-Attach files by dragging & dropping, selecting or pasting them.
-Editing my-shop/README.md at main · Ryutera/my-shop